ROCm/HIP/docs/understand/programming_model.rst

 ===============================================================================

 Most GPU architectures, like RDNA and CDNA, have a hierarchical structure.
-The inner-most piece is a Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
-In addition to the vector ALUs, most recent GPUs also house also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
+The innermost piece is a Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
+In addition to the vector ALUs, most recent GPUs also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
 AMD GPUs also contain scalar ALUs, that can be used to reduce the load on the vector ALU by performing operations which are uniform for all threads of a warp.